hawzie197/flask-angular-skeleton/README.md

 default:

     - Contains all routes for the project.
-These routes serve up data from backend for the client side to recieve.
+These routes serve up data from backend for the client side to receive.

 models:

     - The models hold sqlalchemy classes.
 These sqlalchemy classes are ORMs or object relational mappers, which directory correspond to the tables in the database.

 services:

     - The backend services separate out the logic from the routes and modals.
 These contain all the core backend code for manipulating data.

 static:

     - The static directory contains all of Angular's client side code.
 The static directory requests and recieves information through api calls to flask's routes.

 static/src/app/components: